|Photo by Rob Cardillo|

 Thomas received his Masters Degree from the University of Georgia.
-Thomas has worked for the firm Oehme, van Sweden and Associates and currently is a landscape architect for the firm Rhodeside & Harwell.
+Thomas has worked for the firm Oehme, van Sweden and Associates and currently is a Principal for the firm Rhodeside & Harwell.
 He has a broad range of experience in project types ranging from intimate residential gardens to expansive estates, rooftop gardens, botanical gardens, public display gardens, large-scale ecological restorations, and national memorials.
 His work has been featured in numerous publications, including The New York Times, Landscape Architecture Magazine, Home + Design, New England Home, Maine Home + Design, and the Hill Rag.

 This site is a blog about the form, meaning, and expression of designed landscapes.
 The articles posted here represent only the opinions of the author.
 Grounded Design is not a business site nor an advertisement of design services.

 To contact Thomas, you can email him: firstname.lastname@example.org, or you can connect at his Linkedin page.
 Or follow him on Twitter https://twitter.com/ThomasRainerDC

 See The New York Times feature of Thomas Rainer written by Michael Tortorello.